-So yes, it’s mid-November and tomato soup is on the menu.
+It’s mid-November and tomato soup is on the menu.
 But I can’t help it.
 For starters, my husband loves tomato soup.
 He has been patiently asking for a pot of this goodness for weeks.
-I finally caved.
 Also, my indoor basil plant is still thriving.
 I know.
 I don’t quite understand either.
-I’ve nearly killed it three times (travel, dreary Denver weather, etc.).
 However, it’s still kicking and I’m still chiffonading.
 Obviously, this calls for an obsessive amount of tomato basil soup, pizza, and homemade pesto before Christmas rolls around.

 This bisque tastes just like a cream-based soup, sans a hefty amount of dairy.
-That said, I topped my bowl with a heaping spoonful of goat cheese…which sort of defeats the purpose. 😉 If you can’t tolerate dairy — or opt not to eat it — feel free to throw roasted pumpkin seeds, savory croutons, or a chopped avocado atop your bowl.
+If you can’t tolerate dairy — or opt not to eat it — throw roasted pumpkin seeds, savory croutons, or chopped avocado on top off your bowl.
 This gluten-free soup has a hearty texture, thanks to under-pureeing it.
 For a silky, smooth texture, just blend for longer.
 The combination of leeks, white onion, and thyme give it fabulous flavor.
 The green oil is Manitoba’s Hemp Oil, which provides a vibrant green color, a nutty taste, and a generous dose of essential fatty acids (great for brain health).
-The oil is totally optional.
-I also added some fresh basil and Trader Joe’s EBTB seasoning.
-Again, totally optional.
 The ingredients below are merely for the soup itself — so get creative with your toppings.

 - 1 cup low-sodium veggie broth

 - 1 leek (omit the green part)

 - 1 tablespoon garlic